 The sign that Williams is focusing on above the hunters and slightly to the left.
 His description is fairly straightforward here.
 He notes that the inn has a yard at its front and that it is, “deserted but for a huge bonfire.”

-In the panting this is not necessary true.
-There are women, who the Williams recognizes in the next lines, tending the flames.
+In the panting, this is not necessarily true.
+There are women, who Williams recognizes in the next lines, tending the flames.
 This does raise the question of, what would the yard look like if it were not deserted?
 Is it more welcoming on a summer’s day?
 What would one find there?

-In lines 13 and 14 the speaker notes that there are women in the yard.
-It is their job to take care of the fire and make sure that it does not go out or grow to high as the wind “drive[s]” it on.
+In lines 13 and 14, the speaker notes that there are women in the yard.
+It is their job to take care of the fire and make sure that it does not go out or grow too high as the wind “drive[s]” it on.

 Williams describes the skaters as nothing more than “patterns.”
 This speaks to the way that Bruegel depicted the men and women.
 They are not nearly as detailed as the hunters themselves.
 Their bodies are unrecognizable silhouettes, one person could not be picked out from the crowd at this distance.